 top of page

 Color, as a characteristic of human vision, is a major component of nearly all visual art making.
 Even when it is expressly absent from a work, color often evokes its own presence.
-The human visual system perceives a world filled with color and the physics of light is only a partial explanation.
+The human visual system is typically designed to perceive a world filled with color and the physics of light is only a partial explanation.
 The range of human color perception also involves a sophisticated interpretive collaboration between the eye and the brain.
-For most of us, the results are reasonable visual conclusions of the world around us.
-The capacity of this eye/brain collaboration has led me to wonder about how much or how little light/color information is actually required for the brain to conclude a rational representation of the visible world.
-The paintings and prints that I present here are offered as examples that far fewer colors are required to make a convincing representation than one might expect.
-Many of the paintings are limited to 12 or 16 individual colors, while others may have 24 or 32.
-And yet, despite this limitation, the eye and the brain interpret more color variations than might initially be apparent.
-The resulting visual conclusion is a convincing representation of the familiar three-dimensional world.
+For most of us, this results in reasonable visual conclusions of the world around us.
+The capacity of this eye/brain collaboration has led me to wonder about how much or how little color information is actually required to conclude a rational interpretation of the visible world.
+The paintings represented here are offered not only as visual biographies, but also as examples that far fewer colors are required to make a convincing representation than one might expect.
+Most of the paintings utilize 16 discreet hues, unique to each image.
+Yet, despite this limitation, the eye and the brain interpret more variations than might initially be apparent.
+The results are convincing representations of the familiar three-dimensional world.
 Simply put, the brain consistently chooses the most reasonable interpretation of all that we see.
-In the case of these paintings and prints, the brain does this by re-interpreting individual colors as they appear throughout a given image.
+In the case of these paintings, the brain does this by re-interpreting individual colors as they appear throughout a given image.

 bottom of page